Transmission-Agency-London/wordpress-challenge/README.md

 * Force use of TinyMCE in the Wordpress editor screen
 * Create a custom plugin
 * The plugin should create a custom post type called Videos
-* CPT must have these fields for admin: Title, Subtitle, Description, Video ID, and Type (options are Youtube, Vimeo and Dailymotion - dropdown or radio buttons)
+* CPT must have these fields for admin: Title, Subtitle, Description, Video ID, and Provider (options are Youtube or Vimeo - dropdown or radio buttons)
-* CPT should not have its single page for readers and should not be in menu navs for Authors
+* CPT should not have its single page for readers and should not be in menu navigation for Authors
 * Create a shortcode that will display a video CPT with the following attributes:

 ```